jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

 ## Introduction

 Behavioral modeling was introduced in Lab 1 as one of three widely used modeling styles.
-Additional capabilities with respect to testbenches were further introduced in Lab 4.
-However, there more constructs available in this modeling style which are particularly useful for complex sequential digital circuits design.
+Additional capabilities concerning testbenches were further introduced in Lab 4.
+However, more constructs are available in this modeling style that are particularly useful for complex sequential digital circuit design.
-Sequential circuits require clocking, and with clocking there is always a frequency or speed involved at which the circuit can be run.
-The expected speed can be communicated to the tools through specific timing constraints via the XDC file.
-In this lab you will learn more language constructs and timing constraints concepts.
+Sequential circuits require clocking, and with clocking, there is always a frequency or speed involved at which the circuit can be run.
+The tools can communicate the expected speed through specific timing constraints via the XDC file.
+In this lab, you will learn more about language constructs and timing constraint concepts.

 ## Behavioral Modeling
-As mentioned in previous labs, the primary mechanisms through which the behavior of a design can be modeled are: ```initial``` and ```always``` statements. .The ```initial``` statement is mainly used in testbenches to generate inputs at a desired time, whereas the ```always``` statement is mainly used to describe the functionality of the circuit.
+As mentioned in previous labs, the primary mechanisms through which the behavior of a design can be modeled are: ```initial``` and ```always``` statements.
+The ```initial``` statement is mainly used in testbenches to generate inputs at a desired time, whereas the ```always``` statement is mainly used to describe the circuit's functionality.
 Both the ```initial``` and ```always``` statements may have simple or block of (having enclosed between begin … end) procedural statement(s).

 A procedural statement is one of